Bakers mix and bake ingredients to produce breads, rolls, cookies, cakes, pies, pastries, or other baked goods.

 What is the job like

 68% of Bakers said they were satisfied with their job and 45% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Bakers job description, Bakers salary, Bakers information, what is the job of a Baker like, pros and cons about Bakers, colleges and universities for Bakers, is Bakers the right career for me, Easy careers to get into, careers in Production
+Bakers job description, Bakers salary, Bakers information, what is the job of a Baker like, pros and cons about Bakers, colleges and universities for Bakers, is Bakers the right career for me, careers in Production